GitEliasRizos/EduHybridDSS/docs/DEVELOPER_GUIDE.md

 This guide provides comprehensive information for developers working on the PyMOO GUI project, including coding standards, development workflows, and contribution guidelines.
-Special attention is given to MCDA module development and mathematical implementation patterns.
+Special attention is given to MCDA module development, group decision system architecture, and mathematical implementation patterns.

 ## 📋 Table of Contents